2024ACTL1101/actl1101_alan-niu/capm_starter.md

 #### Interpretation

-What is your *β*?
+What is your $\beta$?
 Is AMD more volatile or less volatile than the market?

 **Answer:**

-My coefficient for the excess return between AMD and S&P 500 was *β* = 1.57, which indicates that AMD is generating higher excess return than the S&P 500.
+My coefficient for the excess return between AMD and S&P 500 was $\beta$ = 1.57, which indicates that AMD is generating higher excess return than the S&P 500.
 Since higher return is necessarily accompanied by bearing higher risk, we can conclude that AMD is in fact more volatile than the S&P 500 market index.